christianvoigt/argdown/docs/guide/changing-the-appearance-of-nodes.md

 You can use the `argumentLabelMode` and `statementLabelMode` map settings to change the label type of argument and statement nodes:

-- `title`: Show only the title of the statement or argument
+- `title`: Show only the title of the statement or argument.
 - `text`: Show only the text of the canonical statement or argument description.
-- `hide-untitled` (default): Show title and text, but hide titles if the argument or equivalence class are anonoymous.
+- `hide-untitled` (default): Show title and text, but hide titles if the argument or equivalence class is anonoymous (has no manually defined title).

 In the following example we use `title` for arguments and `text` for statements: